 IBS Emergency Kit

 If you’re traveling to your holiday festivities, it can be helpful to bring some tools of the trade.
-This may include medications you take regularly, an extra pair of clothes including underpants, wet wipes (and a sealable bag to put them in until you’re home), a print out of “wind relieving” yoga poses, peppermint or ginger tea, and a safe snack in case you can’t eat as much as you anticipated!
+This might include medications you take regularly, an extra pair of clothes including underpants, wet wipes (and a sealable bag to put them in until you’re home), a print out of “wind relieving” yoga poses, peppermint or ginger tea, and a safe snack in case you can’t eat as much as you anticipated.

 Another suggestion is to ask your host to be seated in a place where you have easy access to the washroom.
-If you’re familiar with the host, you can ask to use a private bathroom (such as the master bath).
+If you’re friendly with the host, you can ask to use a private bathroom (such as the master bath).
 This way, you’ll always have access to a washroom should you need it.
 You also won’t need to worry about tying up the guest washroom if symptoms hit.

 If this arrangement isn’t possible, make a note of public washrooms on the way to and from your destination.
 This is handy if nerves cause symptoms on the way there, or you’re having symptoms on the way home.